akn-cybersec/bin-exp-journey/ROPFU/readme.md

 ## Challenge Description

 A 32-bit binary with no win function, no libc leak, but a buffer overflow.
 We need to build a full ROP chain to write `/bin/sh` into memory and call `execve` via `int 0x80`.
 It was fun to do.
 I won't lie by saying: It was easy to do, it wasn't.
+It's only strength was knowing where is the binary popping eax, and I tried to find it directly from pwn tools, and I was failing cuz there wasn't regular: `pop edx; ret`, so I used: `ROPgadget --binary vuln | grep "pop edx"`, and with the help of this I found: `0x080583b9 : pop edx ; pop ebx ; ret`, and this is what lead to the construction of everything else.

 ## Vulnerability